Who can register?

 Is there a left-luggage facility?

-You will be able to leave a bag in the left-luggage area at the finish, free of charge, so that you can run with complete peace of mind.
+You will be able to leave a bag in the left-luggage area at the finish on the parking of Les Halles du Boulingrin, free of charge, so that you can run with complete peace of mind.
 You will be able to collect it after the race by presenting your race bib.
 At the request of the authorities, all types of backpacks (including camelbacks) are prohibited in the starting areas for safety reasons.

 Are there toilets along the course?

 You will find toilets at the start, along the starting areas and at the finish.

 Are there pacers to help me reach my goal?

 Of course!
 In each start starting area, there will be pacers to help you meet your goal.
 They will be easily identifiable: They will be carrying flags of the same colour as your starting area!

 - 4h30 and more - pink